yiyunlinch/zahnihero/README.md

 Unfortunately, I originally planned a fourth Video— a demonstration of the sound sensor and LED integrated directly into the toothbrush.
-However, due to the lack of 3D printing tools and a broken LED pin during assembly, I wasn’t able to complete this final version.
+However, due to the lack of 3D printing tools and a broken LED pin during assembly, I wasn’t able to complete the 4th video.

 ---